module-federation/core/packages/enhanced/README.md

 - Required: No
 - Default: `undefined`

-Used to determine the modules and file entry points exposed by MF.
-After configuration, the exposed modules will be extracted into a separate chunk, and if there are async chunks, they will be extracted into a separate chunk (the specific splitting behavior depends on the chunk splitting rules).
+Used to specify the modules and file entry points that are exposed via Module Federation.
+After configuration, the exposed modules will be extracted into a separate chunk, and if there are async chunks, they will also be extracted into a separate chunk (the specific splitting behavior depends on the chunk splitting rules).

-The `Exposes` type is as follows:
+The `Exposes` type is defined as follows:

 ```tsx
 type Exposes = (ExposesItem | ExposesObject)[] | ExposesObject;